radius-project/website/content/_index.md

   enable : true
   service_item:
     # Tooling
-    - title : "Accelerate your team<br />with consistent tooling"
+    - title : "Ensure apps meet org requirements<br /> for cost, security, and compliance"
       video:
         enable: true
         url: "https://microsoft.sharepoint.com/teams/radius/_layouts/15/embed.aspx?uniqueID=13a468f0-85a9-44a6-8113-17e4bae571b5"
       content : "We believe that developers and IT ops teams need better tools to work with each other.
 It's too hard for ops to ensure apps meet operational requirements for excellence and security.
 It's even harder for developers to know their apps are meeting those requirements, without having to become experts in the underlying platforms.
 We're here to help with consistent tooling across all your clouds and environments."

     # Portable
     - title : "Build apps that are portable<br />across clouds and on-prem"
       images: